rhardouin/SchrodingerDB/README.md

 SchrödingerDB is a simple key-value store using a Hash Index.

-The database is append-only, meaning that once a key-value pair is written to the database, the data file is never modified.
+The database is append-only, meaning that once a key-value pair is written to the database, this data is never modified.
 Hence, challenges like update and deletion arise.

 ```mermaid